Jerry-Shaw/Nervsys/README.md

 When "error_reporting" is set LARGER than 0, line breaks will be added to JSON/XML result.

+### Factory

+In the latest version of NervSys, "factory" handler is ready for use to control all extended classes.
+Simply use "class::new(arguments, ...)", and you can get new created/cloned class object of the called class.

+Same as "class::new()" function, "factory::use(class, arguments)" can create new class object anywhere, and use it directly as the origin class object in singleton mode all depends on passed arguments.

 ### TrustZone

 Every class which is exposed to API should always contain a static array variable named $tz.
 The content in $tz controls the exact method calling actions in the owner class.